 #3 Keto-Friendly Everyday Fats

-If you’re on a keto diet for weight loss, lower blood sugar, increased energy, or better cognitive function, you’re eating more calories from fat.
+If you’re following the keto diet for weight loss, lower blood sugar, increased energy, or better cognitive function, most of your calories will come from fat.
 Fat helps you feel satiated and provides fatty acids for energy when you’ve run out of blood glucose.

 But as you just learned, not all fats are created equal.
 Too many PUFAs — like safflower oil — can negate the positive effects of the ketogenic diet.